robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_servo_calibration/README.md

 ## Steps

 1. **Connect Servo to Servo Tester:** Plug the servo connector into the servo tester.
-The order usually is Signal-Positive-Negative (orange-red-black or yellow-red-brown).
+The order usually is Signal-Positive-Negative (orange or white or yellow - red - black or brown).

 2. **Power up the Servo Tester:** Connect your power supply or battery to the servo tester.
 Ensure you use the right voltage and current rating for your servo.